Grants and Funding

 The grant aid funds are open to bids from organisations with a proper constitution.
 Schemes promoted by individuals are not eligible for consideration, nor do we provide funding for individuals.
 If you are an individual seeking personal support for costs such as those involved in sports coaching, visit our Sports Funding page.
 If you are seeking funding for Play related schemes, visit our Holiday Playscheme Funding Applications page.

 These funds are for the construction of new buildings or the extension of existing buildings.
 We cannot support maintenance works as these are the responsibility of the organisation itself.
 If you are involved in a building project and you start before you make contact with us, we will not be able to consider your project.

-Schemes must be specifically allied to the Council's Corporate Plan.
+Schemes must be specifically allied to the Council's Corporate Plan - Corporate Plan 2016 - 2020.
 Any bids under this heading are the subject of a long process via what is known as the Council's Expenditure Plan.
 Bids will be needed by the end of June in any given year.
 However, the outcome of the bid will not be known until February of the following year and, if successful, the actual funding would not be available until after 1st April.

 In order for us to be able to even consider an application, the following criteria need to be met:

 - The application needs to be from an organisation, not an individual.